 Bluebell Dairy is a lovely little family run farm just outside Derby.
 Not only do they look after various types of animals, but they produce probably some of the best ice cream I have ever had!
 With 26 different flavours of ice cream and sorbets there is one for everyone and every process from the cows being milked to the cones being produced, is done right there on the farm itself!
 You can’t get much fresher than that!

 The ice cream can be bought from the on-site tea rooms which is a lovely place to stop for lunch or a quick snack.
-With a fab menu which covers everything from paninis to burgers, everyone will find something they fancy.
+With a fab menu which covers everything from panini’s to burgers, everyone will find something they fancy.
 For children, there are the popular sandwich boxes which are always a winner with Mia and the extra special treat of a cornflake cake was very exciting!

 Due to the weather we didn’t get chance to go on the outdoor activities however there is plenty for little ones to do (and big ones too!).
 There is a play area, sand pit, go kart track, bouncy pillow, and toddler tractors!

 The most exciting part for Mia was the animals and she couldn’t wait to go and feed them!
-Remember to pick up food from the reception for £1 a bag!
+Remember to pick up food from the reception for £1!
 First Mia met the calf’s who were so cute!
 Then she moved on to feed the ‘greedy’ goats and the sheep.

-Disclaimer: we were given entry and lunch vouchers in order to write this however all opinions and views are honest and our own
+Disclaimer: I was sent the products/services/tickets in order to write this however all views and opinions are honest and our own